Who Is Kevy Michaels

 Now, I am living peacefully As Kevy Michaels.

-The Life Is A Teacher blog is an expression of where I am today, after having been spiritually transformed through trials, defeats, and victories.
+The Life Seasons As A Teacher blog is an expression of where I am today, after having been spiritually transformed through trials, defeats, and victories.

 It is an account of how Kevy Michaels sees Life, Love, Healing, and Spirit.
 It is a passage of my truth, but not everyone’s truth.